Lacrymology/states/firewall/doc/pillar.rst

 ip_addresses
 ~~~~~~~~~~~~

-List of host inside internal network that will get full access to this server.
+List of additional hosts inside that will get full access to this server.

 firewall:filter
 ~~~~~~~~~~~~~~~

-Dict of protocol (tcp/udp) with inside it the list of port that are allowed from external networks.
+Dict of protocol (``tcp`` and ``udp``) with inside it the list of port that are allowed from external networks.